 April 16, 1948 to November 30, 1948

-Also during June, he was transferred to the Highway Safety Bureau to replace Motorcycle Patrolman John Hughes, who had been killed in a motorcycle crash.
-He was wearing Patrolman Hughes’s leather jacket when he went to work on the morning of November 30, 1948.
+Lewis was promoted to Patrolman on July 16, 1948.
+Less than three months later, on October 1, 1948, he was transferred to the Highway Safety Bureau (based in City Hall) as a Motorcycle Patrolman to replace Motorcycle Patrolman John Hughes, who died in a motorcycle crash on June 19, 1948.
+Patrolman Hall was wearing Patrolman Hughes’s leather jacket when he went to work on the morning of November 30, 1948.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati incinnati Police Museum at Memorial@Police-Museum.org.
+If you have or know of any information, artifacts, archives, or photographs regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

-© This narrative was revised November 22, 2012 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with research assistance from Cincinnati Police Dispatcher Karen Arbogast (Retired), Greater Cincinnati Police Museum Volunteer.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was revised November 30, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society Vice President.
+All rights are reserved to him and the Greater Cincinnati Police Museum.